Energy efficiency in transport: Bicycle

-A standard lightweight, moderate-speed bicycle is one of the most energy-efficient forms of transport.
+A standard lightweight, moderate-speed bicycle is one of the most energy-efficient forms of transport if food production is not counted or is optimal.
 Compared with walking, a 140 lb cyclist riding at 16 km/h requires about half the food energy per unit distance: 27 kcal/km, 3.1 kWh per 100 km, or 43 kcal/mi.
 This converts to about 732 mpgus.
 This means that a bicycle will use between 10 and 25 times less energy per distance travelled than a personal car, depending on fuel source and size of the car.
 This figure does depend on the speed and mass of the rider: greater speeds give higher air drag and heavier riders consume more energy per unit distance.
 In addition, because bicycles are very lightweight (usually between 7–15 kg) this means they consume very low amounts of materials and energy to manufacture.
 In comparison to an automobile weighing 1500 kg or more, a bicycle typically requires 100–200 times less energy to produce than an automobile.
-In addition, bicycles require less space both to park and to operate and they damage road surfaces less, adding an infrastructural factor of efficiency.